 - The student, advisor, and committee must reach consensus on a tentative title for the research proposal before the end of April in the student's second year.
-It is the student's responsibility to email the title to the NACS Office - Each committee member will read the written research proposal and complete a Rubric Form.
-On the form the committee member will provide a rating score of 1-5 (Poor to Excellent) for 14 criteria and an overall rating score for the entire proposal.
+It is the student's responsibility to email the title to the NACS Office. - Each committee member will read the written research proposal and complete a Rubric Form.
+On the form the committee member will provide a rating score of 1-5 (Poor to Excellent) for 14 criteria and an overall score for the entire proposal.
+The overall score is not necessarily an average of the rating scores, and it should roughly reflect the rating scores.
 In addition, each committee member will complete a Comments Form.
-On the form the committee member will provide a 1⁄2 1-page review of the proposal, which should include specific feedback to the student in preparation for the Oral Presentation (if the proposal is acceptable) or a rewrite of the proposal (if the proposal is rejected).

-- The Committee must meet (either in person or through electronic communication) to discuss the rating scores on the Rubric Forms.
+On the form the committee member will provide a 1⁄2 1-page review of the proposal, which should include specific feedback to the student in preparation for the Oral Presentation (if the proposal is acceptable) or a rewrite of the proposal (if the proposal is rejected). - The Committee must meet (either in person or through electronic communication) to discuss the rating scores on the Rubric Forms.
 At the meeting the student's advisor will transfer the committee members' rating scores from the Rubric Forms into a Scoring Form.
-The student's advisor will also transfer each committee member's overall score for the entire proposal to the Scoring Form and then calculate an average of the overall scores for the Total Score, which will serve as the student's score on the written grant proposal. - The student must receive a Total Score of 3.0 or above in order for the written research proposal to be accepted. - The student's advisor will forward the Scoring Form and all Comments Forms to the NACS Office.
-The NACS office will then complete a Decision Form and email it, along with the Comments forms, to the student. - Proposal Accepted - o If the Committee accepts the written research proposal, the student proceeds to the Oral Presentation. - Proposal Rejected - If the Committee rejects the written research proposal, the student will have one month to rewrite the proposal.
-The student must immediately schedule a meeting with his/her advisor to discuss the Total Score, the comments, and the work needed to re-write the proposal, subject to the Guidelines above.
+The student's advisor will also transfer each committee member's overall score for the entire proposal to the Scoring Form and then calculate an average of the overall scores, which will serve as the student's Overall Score on the written grant proposal. - The student must receive an Overall Score of 3.0 or above in order for the written research proposal to be accepted. - The student's advisor will forward the Scoring Form and all Comments Forms to the NACS Office.
+The NACS office will then complete a Decision Form and email it, along with the Comments forms, to the student. - Proposal Accepted - o If the Committee accepts the written research proposal, the student proceeds to the Oral Presentation. - Proposal Rejected - o If the Committee rejects the written research proposal, the student will have one month to rewrite the proposal.
+The student must immediately schedule a meeting with his/her advisor to discuss the Overall Score, the comments, and the work needed to re-write the proposal, subject to the Guidelines above.
 The student can rewrite the proposal one time only. - o If the proposal is rejected a second time, the student will not be permitted to continue in the Ph.D. program.
 The student may submit a petition to NACS to complete a terminal Master's Degree.